-- Grade 4 materials encourage strategic use of students' first language as a means to linguistic, affective, cognitive, and academic development in English, including the "Leveled Support" feature in the "Hands-On" Investigations.
-Materials offer strategies for each language proficiency level student to utilize their first language to synthesize new information throughout each chapter and lesson. - Grade 4 materials include transferable and non-transferable skills lists as well as cognates and false cognates to encourage strategic use of students' first language as a means to linguistic, affective, cognitive, and academic development in English.
-For example, in Chapter 4, the materials feature cognates such as circuit/circuito while also bringing teachers' attention to the false cognates (English: rubber- Spanish: goma) (Spanish: chicle- English: gum) - Materials encourage strategic use of students' first language as a means to linguistic, affective, cognitive, and academic development in English.
+- Grade 5 materials encourage strategic use of students' first language as a means to linguistic, affective, cognitive, and academic development in English including the "Leveled Support" feature in the "Hands-On" Investigations.
+Materials offer strategies for each language proficiency level student to utilize their first language to synthesize new information throughout each chapter and lesson. - Materials encourage strategic use of students' first language as a means to linguistic, affective, cognitive, and academic development in English.
 At the beginning of each chapter, inside the "Science Language and Content Acquisition" section, there is a page titled "Emergent Bilingual/English Learner Support" that contains guidance for "Spanish Language Transfer."
-This includes support for transferable skills, non-transferable skills, cognates, and false cognates. - Materials encourage strategic use of students' first language as a means to linguistic, affective, cognitive, and academic development in English.
-Inside each "Explain" section of each lesson, there is a "EB/EL Promote Multilingualism" activity that provides guidance for the teacher to support and encourage the use of students' first languages during instruction, as well as develop, support and expand their acquisition of the English language. - Materials encourage strategic use of students' first language to support development in English.
+This includes support for transferable skills, non-transferable skills, cognates, and false cognates.
+For example, in Chapter 4, the materials feature cognates such as battery/bateria while also bringing teachers' attention to the false cognates (English: pan-Spanish: sarten) (Spanish: pan-English: bread) - Materials encourage strategic use of students' first language as a means to linguistic, affective, cognitive, and academic development in English.
+Inside each "Explain" section of each lesson, there is an "EB/EL Promote Multilingualism" activity that provides guidance for the teacher to support and encourage the use of students' first languages during instruction, as well as develop, support and expand their acquisition of the English language.
+Some of these sidebars titled "Promote Bilingualism" include tips for teachers about allowing students to express their understanding in their first language and practical suggestions for teachers who do not speak the student's first language.
+For example, in Grade 5 Chapter 2, this callout box says, "Invite students to share the words for solid, liquid, and gas in their native languages.
+Students could find photographs and label the states of matter. - Materials encourage strategic use of students' first language to support development in English.
 For example, materials provide an "Interactive Word Wall," which details Spanish cognates and related words to support vocabulary development.
+Materials also include "Lesson

-For example, materials include "Lesson Differentiation" support in each lesson where the teacher guides students using strategies such as cognates to further strengthen their English proficiency skills. - Point-of-use Emergent Bilingual/English Learner (EB/EL) teacher support encourages the use of students' first languages during instruction.
-Some of these sidebars titled "Promote
+Differentiation" support in each lesson for teacher guidance to encourage students to use the cognates to strengthen their English proficiency skills.